 we shall be narrowing our scope to adding a todo tasks to a specified group, g.

-object performing the addition of the Todo task to the group.Note: For ChildrenOperation
+object performing the addition of the Todo task to the group.Note: For ChildrenOperation, ModelManager provides more specific factory methods (e.g., groupChildOperation,

 API : Path.java